samuelandersoncodes/save-food/README.md

 ```git commit --amend -m "Amended git commit message"``` - This command was used to correct mistakenly/misspelt pushed commit messages.

 ```git push -f``` - This command was used to force push an amended commit message.

+### Heroku Deployment

+The site was deployed to Heroku.
+The steps to deploy are as follows:

+- Navigate to heroku and create an account
+- Click the 'new' button on the top right corner
+- Select create new app
+- Enter app name
+- Select region and click create app
+- Click the resources tab and search for Heroku Postgres
+- Select hobby dev and continue
+- Go to the settings tab and then click reveal config vars
+- Add the following config vars:
+  - SECRET_KEY: (Your secret key)
+  - DATABASE_URL: (postgres url)
+  - PORT: (port number)
+  - CLOUNDINARY_URL: (cloudinary api url)
+- Click the deploy tab
+- Scroll down to Connect to GitHub and sign in / authorize when prompted
+- In the search box, find the repositoy you want to deploy and click connect
+- Scroll down to Manual deploy and choose the main branch
+- Click deploy

+The app should now be deployed.

+The live link can be found here: [Live Site](https://save-food-3b2a71b51608.herokuapp.com/)